Estimated Quote Costing

 When adding a part or material, there is a field for estimated cost.

-6. Vehicle Costs
+Vehicle Costs on Desktop

 Vehicle Costs = estimated travel hours + estimated vehicle cost